 - Sleep Bruxism || The grinding of one’s teeth or clenching of the jaw while asleep, usually related to undiagnosed and untreated sleep apnea, but sometimes linked to anxiety

 - Rhythmic Movements of Sleep || These most often occur in children who use head banging or rocking while asleep as ways to self soothe

 Other Sleep Disorders or Behaviors

-Some of the most common of these include snoring, “long sleeping” (someone who best functions on more than 8 hours a night), “short sleeping” (someone who best functions on less than 8 hours of sleep), hypnic jerks (aka sleep starts), sleeptalking, sleep-related seizures, and environmentally related problems with sleep (i.e. poor sleep hygiene).
+Some of the most common of these include “long sleeping” (someone who best functions on more than 8 hours a night), “short sleeping” (someone who best functions on less than 8 hours of sleep), hypnic jerks (suddenly awakening just as one falls asleep), sleeptalking, sleep-related seizures (not epileptic in nature), and environmentally related problems with sleep (i.e. poor sleep hygiene).

 - Long and short sleepers generally adjust their lives according to their sleep schedules, whenever possible.

 - There are no treatments for hypnic jerks or sleeptalking as they are considered harmless, unless tied to another identified illness (such as epilepsy or PTSD).